 Personally, I think acupuncture is an absolute game-changer.
-Most notably, it helps me with migraines, stress and digestive issues.
-After each session, I feel a bit tired but by the following day I feel incredible.
-Like the fog of the week just past has been lifted.
-If you’re thinking – Should I look for an acupuncturist near me – the answer may lie here.
-If you’d like to learn more about what are acupuncture points in the body, read on!
+Most notably, it helps me with migraines, stress, and digestive issues.
+After each session, I feel a bit tired, but by the following day I feel incredible.
+Like the fog of the past week has been lifted.
+If you’re thinking – “Should I look for an acupuncturist near me?” – the answer may lie here.
+If you’d like to learn more about the acupuncture points in your hands and body, read on!

-Acupuncture points: The concept of Qi
+Acupuncture Points: The concept of Qi

 Studies have shown that the position of Qi-based meridians and acupoints across the human body is based on exact science.
 Most acupuncture practitioners will have a diagram that maps these meridians and acupoints in their clinic.

 If you’re curious, next time you book an acupuncture appointment with your acupuncture therapist or acupuncturist when your session begins, ask them whether any of the following acupuncture spots are suitable for the treatment of your condition:

 10 Acupuncture Points and how they can Help you

 Through the Third Eye Point located between your eyebrows you can help soothe your head.
 When you have a headache, you may even press this point without realizing it.
 This means you’ve likely been practicing acupuncture all your life without even knowing it!
 This acupuncture point has also been useful in managing the symptoms of both chronic fatigue and depression.